-There are three elements to your research project:
+There are two elements to your research project:

 - a) By Week 7 of the course (Feb 26th), you will develop an 800 1000 word research proposal.
 The proposal will lay out your research question and your plan for completing your research.
-It is worth 10% of your course grade. - b) In the final session of the course (Week 11), you will hand in a 3500-4000 word research paper in which you develop a well-crafted answer to your research question.
-The paper is worth 35% of your course grade. - c) In the final session, you will also be ready to briefly and informally present some interesting findings from your research.
-This presentation will be one of the bases on which I will assign your class participation grade.
+It is worth 15% of your course grade. - b) At the end of the course, you will hand in a 3500-4000 word research paper in which you develop a well-crafted answer to your research question.
+The paper is worth 35% of your course grade.
+Precise due date TBD.